OpenSourceEBike/BMSBattery_S_controllers_firmware/README.md

     * Block commutation during start-up (only if you have o motor without "weird" angle definitions.
 * Displays:
     * Kunteng LCD3 / LCD5 (C/P parameters mapped differently)
-    * BluOsec App as Display / as Tripmonitor / for on the fly configuration
+    * BluOsec App as Display / as Trip monitor / for on the fly configuration
     * Kingmeter J-LCD and Forerider App (not tested for a long time now)

 ### What doesn't